Updated: 2 days ago

+We get anywhere from a dusting to a few feet on a rare occasion.
 Unlike Big Bear or Mammoth, snow in the San Diego mountains doesn't last long.
-We get anywhere from a dusting to 3ft on a rare occasion.
 Typically, the snow may even start melting the same day.
-Most of the time it's gone within a day or two...it really depends on how much snow we get and how long the cold spell lasts.
+How long the snow lasts depends on how much snow we get and how long the cold spell lasts.
+Most of the time it's gone within a day or two.
 So, if you want to come up for the snow don't dilly dally.
-Julian has been known to get snow as early as November and as late as Mother's day in May.
+The San Diego mountain region has been known to get snow as early as November and as late as Mother's day in May.
 We get most of our snow from January to March.
-Check out the Julian Webcam before you plan your trip.
+Check out the Julian Webcam and Mount Laguna Webcam before you plan your trip.
 Mount Laguna, Palomar Mountain, Lake Cuyamaca, and Julian are located at different altitudes, sometimes resulting in some areas having snow while others will have none.
 For those coming to play in the snow, here's some local advice.

 Be sure to check the road conditions before you head up the hill.
 It's strongly recommended that a driver with experience driving in snow, is the one that drives.
 It's not easy to drive with snow and ice on the windy roads.
 Always make sure you have the proper size chains for your vehicle and know how to put them on before you head up the hill.
 Stopping in the middle of the road to put them on is not safe.
 Car accidents increase dramatically when there's snow.
 We have a very limited amount of emergency resources in the mountains.
 Resources are limited and stretched to the max with a sudden, dramatic increase of visitors.
 Lastly, it's strongly advised to fill up on gas before you head up the 78 or 79.
 We only have one gas station in town.

 When To Come